Bailey Hall Bee Camera

 In collaboration with the RISE program, the Bailey Bee Team, and the Michigan Pollinator Initiative, and generously funded by the Department of Entomology, we have been able to expanded learning opportunities and engagement by electronically monitoring the hives and by making the information available over the web in real time.
 This is accomplished by:

 - Arnia hive monitoring equipment was placed on each of the 2 hives that measures weight, temperature, hive acoustics, humidity, and activity.
-You can view up to date data on our colonies, and note their progress or any changes here.
+You can view up to date data on our colonies, and note their progress or any changes.
+Check out an example of the data that we monitor using the Arnia hive monitoring equipment below:

 To check in on the bees, watch the live stream video.